Florina: Landmarks

 After Florina became part of Greece, a new urban plan was undertaken by the government to modernise and Hellenise the town.
 Florina underwent change and sites or buildings associated with diverse past cultures and peoples such as mosques, synagogues and cemeteries disappeared.
 In the interwar period, local Turko–Macedonian styles continued.
 Other contemporary architectural styles such as Byzantine, Minoan, Classical, Art Deco, Baroque, Moorish, rustic French treatments either some on their own or as combinations were used in Florina for homes, shops and other buildings.

 Post World War Two, there are no remaining traces of the Jewish cemetery in Florina.
-The Cathedral of St.Panteleimon was constructed in 1870 and Slavic architectural forms featured on its windows, three domes and an iconastasis with Slavic writing, later replaced with Greek writing.
+The Cathedral of St.Panteleimon was constructed in 1870 and Slavic architectural forms featured on its windows, three domes and an iconostasis with Slavic writing, later replaced with Greek writing.
 Over time modifications were made to the altar and windows.
 In 1971, the Cathedral was declared a hazard to public safety and demolished.

 In Florina, a Bulgarian school was constructed between 1905–1908 by townspeople who were part of the Bulgarian Exarchate and it operated till 1913.
 Repurposed several times, it became a Greek high school twice and used in a military capacity by the French (WWI), Germans (WWII) and the Greek National Army (Greek Civil War).
 Later, it served as a Commercial School and the Economic High School (1961–1977).
 Earmarked for possible preservation by the government, the two-storey building was proposed to house the future Art Museum of Florina.
 Instead the school was demolished in late 1978 by the local municipal authority with support from Florina's Archbishop Kantiotis who opposed the building's Bulgarian Church origins.
 The site was rebuilt as a high school.

 The government supported the construction of a new area along the urban periphery of Florina for people relocated from small villages near the Albanian border for national security reasons.
 It consists of generic identical houses centred around a school and church, built in Byzantine style.
 Modern architecture in Florina consists of apartment blocks and in the late 20th and early 21st centuries, bungalow style homes for nuclear families.